jnessier/Bootstrap-Fileselect/README.md

 controls for file uploads, also known as file selects or file input fields, and with some kind of validation and translation support.

+**Please note**: The library is deprecated and will not support the next major release of Bootstrap 5.

 ## Requirements
 * jQuery 3
 * Bootstrap 4